ApiniLabs/PAC-ID/README.md

 - Add `id segment`s that partition by resource type or domain. (e.g. a CDS can only provide more information about Chromatography runs, but not MS runs)

 - Using the key/value syntax (`id segment key` `:` `id segment value`) with [well-known `id segment keys`](well-known-id-segment-keys.md) enables `PAC-ID` routing in generic contexts.

+## PAC-ID Extension

+`PAC-ID`s can be extended with custom information after a`*` character.
+As stated above, the `*` character and subsequent characters are not part of the `PAC-ID` and can therefore be used for custom extensions.

+A well-known extension is the [T-REX](https://github.com/ApiniLabs/T-REX).

 ## Terminology Used